EINDEX/Kobo-WallaBag-ReadItlater/ReadMe.md

 ## Technology Used

 - **Typescript:** The project is developed using Typescript, a typed superset of JavaScript, which offers improved tooling and code maintainability.
-- **Node:** The project utilizes Node.js, a JavaScript runtime, to run the server-side code.
-- **Express:** Express is a minimal and flexible web application framework for Node.js.
+- **Hono:** A small, simple, and ultrafast web framework for the edge.
 It provides a robust set of features for building web applications and APIs.
+- **Cloudflare Workers:** The project can be deployed to Cloudflare Workers for edge computing capabilities.

 ## [Getting Started](./guide.md)